DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 AppointmentForm.Overlay |  [AppointmentForm.OverlayProps](#appointmentformoverlayprops) | A component that renders the appointment form's overlay.
 AppointmentForm.Layout | [AppointmentForm.LayoutProps](#appointmentformlayoutprops) | A component that renders the appointment form's layout.
 AppointmentForm.CommandLayout | [AppointmentForm.CommandLayoutProps](#appointmentformcommandlayoutprops) | A component that renders the appointment form's layout for command buttons.
-AppointmentForm.BasicLayoutComponent | [AppointmentForm.BasicLayoutProps](#appointmentformbasiclayoutprops) | A component that renders the appointment form's layout for basic appointment editors.
+AppointmentForm.BasicLayout | [AppointmentForm.BasicLayoutProps](#appointmentformbasiclayoutprops) | A component that renders the appointment form's layout for basic appointment editors.
-AppointmentForm.RecurrenceLayoutComponent | [AppointmentForm.RecurrenceLayoutProps](#appointmentformrecurrencelayoutprops) | A component that renders the appointment form's layout for recurrent appointment editors.
+AppointmentForm.RecurrenceLayout | [AppointmentForm.RecurrenceLayoutProps](#appointmentformrecurrencelayoutprops) | A component that renders the appointment form's layout for recurrent appointment editors.
-AppointmentForm.TextEditorComponent | [AppointmentForm.TextEditorProps](#appointmentformtexteditorprops) | A component that renders the appointment form's text editor component.
+AppointmentForm.TextEditor | [AppointmentForm.TextEditorProps](#appointmentformtexteditorprops) | A component that renders the appointment form's text editor component.
-AppointmentForm.DateEditorComponent | [AppointmentForm.DateEditorProps](#appointmentformdateeditorprops) | A component that renders the appointment form's date editor component.
+AppointmentForm.DateEditor | [AppointmentForm.DateEditorProps](#appointmentformdateeditorprops) | A component that renders the appointment form's date editor component.
-AppointmentForm.LabelComponent | [AppointmentForm.LabelProps](#appointmentformlabelprops) | A component that renders the appointment form's text label component.
+AppointmentForm.Label | [AppointmentForm.LabelProps](#appointmentformlabelprops) | A component that renders the appointment form's text label component.
-AppointmentForm.BooleanEditorComponent | [AppointmentForm.BooleanEditorProps](#appointmentformbooleaneditorprops) | A component that renders the appointment form's boolean editor component.
+AppointmentForm.BooleanEditor | [AppointmentForm.BooleanEditorProps](#appointmentformbooleaneditorprops) | A component that renders the appointment form's boolean editor component.
-AppointmentForm.SelectComponent | [AppointmentForm.SelectProps](#appointmentformselectprops) | A component that renders the appointment form's select component.
+AppointmentForm.Select | [AppointmentForm.SelectProps](#appointmentformselectprops) | A component that renders the appointment form's select component.
-AppointmentForm.RadioGroupComponent | [AppointmentForm.RadioGroupProps](#appointmentformradiogroupprops) | A component that renders the appointment form's radio group component.
+AppointmentForm.RadioGroup | [AppointmentForm.RadioGroupProps](#appointmentformradiogroupprops) | A component that renders the appointment form's radio group component.
-AppointmentForm.WeeklyRecurrenceSelectorComponent | [AppointmentForm.WeeklyRecurrenceSelectorProps](#appointmentformweeklyrecurrenceselectorprops) | A component that renders the appointment form's weekly recurrence selector component.
+AppointmentForm.WeeklyRecurrenceSelector | [AppointmentForm.WeeklyRecurrenceSelectorProps](#appointmentformweeklyrecurrenceselectorprops) | A component that renders the appointment form's weekly recurrence selector component.

 Additional properties are added to a component’s root element.